cap-js/docs/java/persistence-services.md

 In Spring, H2 is automatically initialized in-memory when present on the classpath.
 See the official [documentation](http://www.h2database.com/html/features.html) for H2 for file-based database configuration.

-The `cds-maven-plugin` provides an `add` goal that can be used to add H2 support to the CAP Java project:
+The `cds-maven-plugin` provides the goal `add` that can be used to add Sqlite support to the CAP Java project:
 ```
 mvn com.sap.cds:cds-maven-plugin:add -Dfeature=H2 -Dprofile=default
 ```